balancer/code-review/rate-providers/ConstantRateProvider.md

 ## Conclusion
 **Summary judgment: SAFE**

 The required `getRate` value for this particular case scales the balances to the required pricing point on the gyro pricing curve.
 For more information see also the [gauge proposal](https://forum.balancer.fi/t/bip-731-enable-several-e-clp-gauges-base/6148).
-Note: This rateProvider should not be used for other pools to provide rate data for WETH or similar stablecoins.
+Note: This rateProvider should not be used for other pools to provide rate data for WETH or any other assets.